gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_data_pipeline_data_engineering_and_dataops.md

             is_valid = self.validator.validate(data) # assuming data is what you want to validate
             if not is_valid:
                 self.logger.error("Validation failed for staging data")
-                # Additional error handling logic...
+                # Additional error handling logic like raise etc.
                 return

         self.logger.info("Load stage to staging complete")

-    # ...
-Other methods remain the same ...
 ```

 It's common in the industry to see a hybrid approach where basic validation is
-performed at the staging lake layer (GCS), followed by more intricate validation
+performed at the staging lake layer (GCS), followed by more validation once the
-once the data is loaded into staging warehouse layer (BigQuery).
-This approach
+data is loaded into staging warehouse layer (BigQuery).
+For example, some
-takes advantage of both layers, ensuring early detection and robust validation
-without over-complicating the process.
-It also aligns well with the principle of
-incrementally increasing complexity in data validation as data moves through the
-pipeline.
+obvious bad data can be filtered out at the GCS layer, while more complex and
+specific validation can be done at the BigQuery layer.

-#### Step 5. **Data Transformation**
+#### Step 5.
+Data Transformation

 -   In this step, the raw data from the staging area undergoes a series of
     transformation processes to be refined into a format suitable for downstream